 You May Qualify for Legal Assistance

 If you’re still unsure what to do, we strongly recommend talking to a lawyer.
 Lawyers cannot charge you anything unless they help you win benefits.
+Government records show having a lawyer file your paperwork nearly triples your benefit approval chances.
 If the SSA doesn’t approve your claim, then you pay $0 for legal assistance.
 And if you do win, then you’ll only pay a small, one-time fee.

 Having a lawyer file your paperwork doubles your chances for benefit approval on your first application.
-Those who qualify for legal assistance typically get $10,000 in lump-sum back payments as well as monthly disability benefits.
+Those who qualify for legal assistance typically get at least $12,000 in lump-sum back payments, plus monthly disability benefits.

 Ready to see if you may qualify?
 Click the button below to start your free disability benefits evaluation now.